-The Film Theory specialization offers a general overview on the history and theory of film, as well as critical understanding of the mechanisms and genres of popular film culture, with an emphasis on academic and critical writing.
-Students become familiar with the different periods of Hungarian and world film history, the different theoretical approaches of film studies and film genres, and develop their skills of reading theoretical texts and interpreting films.
-During consultations, the faculty helps them to develop their research interests and to become committed specialists, who will be capable of pursuing an academic career.
+The Film Theory specialization offers a general overview of the history and theory of film, as well as a critical understanding of the mechanisms and genres of popular film culture, with an emphasis on academic and critical writing.
+Students become familiar with the different periods of Hungarian and world film history, the different theoretical approaches of film studies and filmic genres, and develop their skills of reading theoretical texts and interpreting films.

 Strength of program

-The Institute for Art Theory and Media Studies at ELTE was one of the first higher education institutions in Hungary to offer a degree in Film Studies.
+The Institute for Art Theory and Media Studies at ELTE was one of the first higher institutions of education in Hungary to offer a degree in Film Studies.
 Part of the prestigious Institute for Art Theory and Media Studies, the Department of Film Studies has been hosting various undergraduate, graduate, and postgraduate programs since the 1990s.
-The faculty members of the are highly acknowledged experts in film studies, specialists of their chosen field and take part in international and local research projects.
+The faculty members are highly acknowledged experts in film studies, specialists of their chosen fields and take part in international and local research projects.

 On top of fulfilling the 120-credit requirement for graduation during the 4 semesters, students: